zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 - Check if the bootnodes are entered correctly without any formatting issues.
 - If you have made any changes to the file, then please restart your Bor service and check if the issue is resolved.

-If none of this works, then please contact the **Support Team** immediately for assistance.
+If none of this works, then please contact the **Polygon Support Team** immediately for assistance.

 ### 10. Error: (in Bor) "Failed to prepare header mining at block 0"